alukosdev/ccsp/concepts/cloud/cloud-infrastructure-components/storage.md

   - This allows performance to scale with capacity
 - Scalability is limited by the performance of the interconnect

 In a loosely coupled storage cluster, each node acts as an independent data store that can be added or removed from the cluster without affecting other nodes.
-This, however, means that the overall cluster’s *performance/capacity depends on each node’s own maximum performance/capacity*.
+This, however, means that the overall cluster's *performance/capacity depends on each node's own maximum performance/capacity*.
 Because each node in a loosely coupled architecture has its own limitations, the number of nodes will not affect overall performance.

 - Distributed.
 - Built for servers in multiple locations.